jonthenerd/jonthenerd.github.io/content/posts/2012-01-20-sharepoint-2010-observations-and-revelations-on-the-user-profile-sync-service-and-the-update-spprofilephotostore-cmdlet.md

 ---
+title: >-
-title: "SharePoint 2010: Observations and Revelations on the User Profile Sync Service and the Update-SPProfilePhotoStore cmdlet"
+  SharePoint 2010: Observations and Revelations on the User Profile Sync Service and the Update-SPProfilePhotoStore cmdlet
-date: 2012-01-20 13:46
+date: "2012-01-20"
 author: Jon Badgett
-categories: [SharePoint]
+categories:
+  - SharePoint
 draft: false
+slug: >-
+  sharepoint-2010-observations-and-revelations-on-the-user-profile-sync-service-and-the-update-spprofilephotostore-cmdlet
 ---

 These are my notes while trying to diagnose and better understnad some issues and oddities with the SharePoint 2010 User Profile Service Application.

 If you're wanting to populate pictures into people's profiles, you'll be using the Update-SPProfilePhotoStore powershell cmdlet after a normal sync (full or incremental - or your custom built one).
 This cmdlet is in the Microsoft.Office.Server.UserProfiles dll, specifically the Microsoft.Office.Server.UserProfiles.PowerShell.SPCmdletUserProfilePhotoStore class.
-Thanks to the goodness that is <a href="http://www.reflector.net/">Redgate Reflector</a> (a must have for any SP developer), we can get a more clear undertanding of what the cmdlet is doing.
+Thanks to the goodness that is
+<a href="http://www.reflector.net/">Redgate Reflector</a> (a must have for any
+SP developer), we can get a more clear undertanding of what the cmdlet is doing.
 I've written some comments to help understand what's going on, as well as renamed some variables for the section I was more interested in understanding.
 You'll want to open the code in a new window (highlight on the top right of the code section), as some of the lines are quite long:

 ```csharp
 [Cmdlet("Update", "SPProfilePhotoStore")]